darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 Serial Port
 -----------

-There are a total of 5 serial ports on the Chipsee IPC: 2 X RS232 and 3 X RS485.
-For the device nodes in the system, please refer to
+There are five serial ports on the Chipsee IPC: 2 X RS232 and 3 X RS485.
+Refer to *Table 2* below for the available serial device nodes.
-*Table 2* below:

 .. table:: Table 2: Serial Ports Device Nodes
    :align: center